-Any employee who qualifies for educational assistance on the basis of aboriginal ancestry is required to pursue such funding prior to requesting assistance from the employer.
-In the event educational assistance on the basis of aboriginal ancestry is not approved for the employee, the employee will be required to provide proof of registration in the class.
+Any employee who qualifies for educational assistance on the basis of aboriginal ancestry is required to pursue such funding prior to requesting reimbursement from the employer.
+In the event educational assistance on the basis of aboriginal ancestry is not approved for the employee, the employee will be required to pay for the textbooks and tuition when registering for the class and the employer will reimburse the employee upon successful completion of the class and the submission of grades and receipts of payment.
+Arrangements may be made between the employee and the employer for tuition to be deducted from the employee's pay cheque over a two-month period.

-The employer will pay the tuition and required fees on behalf of the employee with the understanding that if the employee does not successfully complete the course, the employer will recover tuition costs by deduction from the employee's pay.
+The employer may pay the tuition and required fees on behalf of the employee with the understanding that if the employee does not successfully complete the course, the employer will recover tuition costs by deduction from the employee's pay.